google/zerocopy/README.md

   the same size
 - `transmute_mut` converts a mutable reference of one type to a mutable reference of another type of the same size
-- `transmute_ref` converts transmutes a mutable or immutable reference of one type to an immutable reference of another type of the same size
+- `transmute_ref` converts a mutable or immutable reference of one type to an immutable reference of another type of the same size

 These macros perform *compile-time* alignment and size checks, but cannot be